Widget Quality Tiers

 Discovery

-• Widget must have accurate previews in the Widget picker (static asset ok).
-This can be set with previewImage and previewLayout in the AppWidgetProviderInfo XML, or with Generated Previews
+• Widget must have accurate previews in the Widget picker.
+This can be set with previewImage and previewLayout in the AppWidgetProviderInfo XML, or with Generated Previews.

-• Widget preview looks consistent with functionality that will be offered when added to the homescreen
+• Widget preview looks consistent with functionality that is offered when added to the homescreen.

 discovery_tier2